stevenxchung/Introduction-to-Operating-Systems/Lesson 14 - Synchronization Constructs/lesson-14-notes.md

 ## Visual Metaphor

 - **Synchronization** is like **waiting** for a coworker to finish **so you can continue working**:
-  - May repeadtedly check to contine:
+  - May repeatedly check to continue:
     - Sync using spinlocks
   - May wait for a signal to continue:
     - Sync using mutexes and condition variables